ChefData/pinterest-data-pipeline545/Walkthrough_part_1_EC2_Kafka_Client.md

 # Walkthrough of Pinterest Data Pipeline Project: Part 1

-Pinterest crunches billions of data points every day to decide how to provide more value to their users.
+Pinterest crunches billions of data points daily to decide how to provide more value to its users.

-This walkthrough will describe the process taken to emulate Pinterests system of processing data using the AWS Cloud.
+This walkthrough will describe using the AWS Cloud to emulate Pinterest's data processing system.
 This walkthrough will explain the following:

 - [Part 1](Walkthrough_part_1_EC2_Kafka) will describe how to configure a `EC2 Kafka client`
-- [Part 2](Walkthrough_part_2_MSK_S3) will describe how to connect a `MSK cluster` to a `S3 bucket`
+- [Part 2](Walkthrough_part_2_MSK_S3) will describe how to connect an `MSK cluster` to an `S3 bucket`
 - [Part 3](Walkthrough_part_3_API) will describe how to configure an `API` in `API Gateway`
 - [Part 4](Walkthrough_part_4_ETL_Databricks) will describe how to read, clean and query data on `Databricks`
 - [Part 5](Walkthrough_part_5_Airflow) will describe how to orchestrate `Databricks` Workloads on `MWAA`